 Figure 1: The conceptual framework of this paper.

 Negative aspects of alienation which affect the individual’s psychology form the crux of the discussion.
 Some of these aspects include anger, despair, and desperation.
 In such cases of alienation, suicide is the probable result; Clara’s case in the current article is the best example.
 Based on Melvin Seeman’s “Meaning of alienation” (1959), in his “social-psychological point of view” (p.
 784), he identifies five types of alienation.
 1. “powerlessness”, 2. “meaninglessness”, 3. “normlessness”, 4. “isolation” and 5. “self-estrangement”.
 Building on this view, Clara’s alienation in Owl Answers may be analyzed through Seeman’s framing of the dimensions of alienation.
 Such sense of alienation can entirely capture the individual and may lead to suicide.

 Like most of the characters in Kennedy’s plays, Clara is the victim of alienation.
 The source of her alienation emerges from the fact that she is a woman who belongs to African-American heritage.
 As an African-American woman of colour, she is doubly oppressed by patriarchy and by white supremacy.
 Alienation in The Owl Answers reflects the condition of Clara’s mind which leads to the moment of shatter and drives her to end her life.
-Intersectionality is primarily connected to black feminism, which proliferated further after the publication of Crenshaw’s groundbreaking article, “Demarginalizing the Intersection of Race and Sex” in (1989).
+Intersectionality is primarily connected to black feminism, which proliferated further after the publication of Crenshaw’s ground-breaking article, “Demarginalizing the Intersection of Race and Sex” in (1989).
 Crenshaw confirms that the overlapping between race and gender should not be marginalized, and these categories should be investigated together in any study of oppression and empowerment.
 Crenshaw suggested intersectionality to investigate the various cultural and biological categories, like race, gender, sex, class, ability, and many other sides of identity, which interlock on numerous levels.
 Accordingly, Alexander‐Floyd (2010; p.
 814) points out that scholars from various fields of the globe start to look for ways of employing the “unique insights” provided by the approach of intersectionality.
 Rita Kaur Dhamoon (2011; p.
 241) confirms that the paradigm of intersectionality provides a framework “within which worldviews and theories are built and which has ontological, epistemological, and methodological dimensions”.
 This framework allows scholars and activists to understand the varied ways in which these categories operate and contribute towards imbalances that are both ontological and epistemological.
 Intersectional considerations impact not just a person’s self-identity but their perception and understanding of the world around them.
 It leads to desires and impulses that impact their choices in life.
 This may be observed in the identity crisis experienced by Clara in The Owl Answers.

 RESULTS AND DISCUSSION